NinaMaller/spark-hibench-demo/README.md

 kill pid
 ```

 Troubleshooting: if a workload does not complete, check the memory usage to see if you are out of memory.
-If you are, you want
-to move docker's default /var/lib/docker to another directory.
+If you are out of memory, you want to move docker's default /var/lib/docker to another directory.
 Open the file /etc/docker/daemon.json (or create if did not exists):
 vi /etc/docker/daemon.json
 Add the following lines: